 Can you feel my sin?

 Robert Lund AKA Lund is an up and coming soundcloud rapper.
+Listeners attached to his his lazy but heartfelt voicals with pure emotional lyrics and dreamlike beats.
 I’d say more than up and comming with songs like Broken and Mirror collectively having over 4 million listens on youtube and even more on spotify.
-Originally gaining fame in 2016 with ALONE and BROKEN he started becoming a soundcloud hit.
-Listeners attacked by his lazy but heartfelt voicals with pure emotional lyrics and dreamlike beats it was easy to see why.
+Originally gaining fame in 2016 with ALONE and BROKEN he started becoming a soundcloud hit with each release.

-The song Hallowed featuring female singer Emily Raymond will become the first collab Lund puts out since Debut album.
-It’s a bitter sweet song about a broken relationship and the two play off the background track well but it would have been nice to see them play off each other better.
-This would be the biggest hit off Blkbird.
+The song Hallowed featured female singer Emily Raymond, would be known as the first collab Lund had released since his debut album.
+It’s a bitter sweet song about a broken relationship and the two play off the background track well but it kind of fell flat.
+Unfortunately, This would be the biggest hit off Blkbird.